LucianoGimenezz/challenge-angular-todo/README.md

 ## Running Cypress Tests

-You can execute Cypress tests for your project using the following methods:
+To execute Cypress tests you can use the following methods:

 ### Normal Mode